corey-taylor/EnronCRFPaper/README.md

 # MallettSphinx
-Code from my master project (2013).
+Code from paper Taylor, Leibbrandt, Powers, "Anywhere but Here - Enron’s Emails in the Midst of a Crisis" ICAART 2015 Proceedings of the International Conference on Agents and Artificial Intelligence, 2, pp 247-253

-Both Sphinx and MALLET weren't on Github at the time so this is code is well out of date.
+Don't think MALLET was on Github at the time so this is code is well out of date.

-The purpose of this code is to use words and topics both from a corpus and from a speech sample to progressively adapt the language model of the speech recogniser, Sphinx.

-In this case, a topic model is first trained on a corpus from the documents a user reads, writes, etc. Then, speech is read in by the recogniser.
-The transcript is added to the corpus and the topic model re-trained.
-The most probable topics are elucidated and most probable words extracted from these topics.
-The probabilities of these words are then boosted in the language model.
+test.java does all the work calling the CRF and the Topic model and stuffing it with phrases from the Enron email corpus.
+The actual class is buried deep in but I've added it